dfdeshom/scrapy-kafka/docs/index.rst

 Welcome to scrapy-kafka
 =========================

-Kafka-based components for Scrapy, to allow `Spider`s to read their next URL from a Kafka topic and an `ItemPipeline` to store the JSON-ified `Item` back into a Kafka topic.
+Kafka-based components for Scrapy, to allow Spiders to read their next URL from a Kafka topic and an `ItemPipeline` to store the JSON-ified `Item` back into a Kafka topic.